 The final scrambles found me slow and exhausted from the initial ascent, but I soon made it to the top of Beacon Mountain’s south summit, where I encountered a dozen hikers picnicking at the rocky base of a 100+ ft. fire lookout tower.
 Stunning views all around, but the fire tower was swaying and heaving perilously in the wind, which drove me down after taking only a few pictures.
 Beacon Mountain takes its name from its role in the Revolutionary War, when the site was used to light fire beacons as warnings of British naval incursions.
 Today, it is a panoramic suicide destination.
 More than one RIP so-and-so was marked along the base of the fire tower and I overhead some locals recounting grisly stories and blithely remarking, “if you’re gonna go, you might as well do it with a view.”
 A rock some distance from the crowds served as an apt site for lunch.
 While I munched on hummus and cucumbers a bald eagle soared above the trees in the distance.
 Before long, someone spotted it and several obnoxious picnickers fought over a pair of binoculars, as eager to indulge their vaguely nationalistic wildlife voyeurism as they were oblivious to the scene they were causing.

 I had finished the trail in just under three hours.
-Now I needed to get back to the train, but returning the way was not exactly inspiring excitement.
+Now I needed to get back to the train, but returning the way I came was not an inspiring prospect.
 Why not do a different trail?
 A group of hikers from a meet-up group based in New Jersey kindly suggested another route for my return.
 From the summit, I was to descend right along a trail blazed red which I was told (and my map confirmed) would intersect with the Wilkerson Memorial Trail, taking me another 3.5 miles back to the river.
 Unfortunately, it was very poorly blazed and I was left wandering in circles as mountain bikers tore past me more than once.
 Retracing my footsteps proved fruitless so I resolved to follow a muddy but otherwise dry riverbed on the decline instead.
 It had to hit the Hudson at some point, I reasoned, and it might very well lead me back to a blazed trail, where I’d be able to work out my position.
 So I began to descend quickly but carelessly, my legs giddy from lunch and weak from earlier exertion.
 Waterproof shoes left me reckless in choosing my steps and as the riverbed took a sharp turn I stepped directly into a deep mud hole.
-Water flooded in over the top of my right shoe.
-Shit.
-Water is the foot’s worst enemy.
-But there was nothing for it; the damage had been done.
+To my dismay, water flooded in over the top of my right shoe.

 I joined my new friends for the final mile, a steep descent from the summit down to the river.
 Switchbacks eased our way—as did my trekking poles—but my knees (and wet foot) screamed at every step.
 By the time we all finally emerged onto the road, I was happy to be done.
 Hotspots were rapidly forming in my wet shoe and my body was raging for calories.
 We had arrived at the Breakneck Ridge train station with 30 minutes to spare before the next train back to New York, but a beer in town was a more attractive prospect than waiting.
 As my new friends began heading back to their cars I inquired about a ride into town and they happily obliged.
 So before heading back to the city, I found myself drinking cold beer and basking in the sun along the quaint main street of Cold Spring, NY wishing every day could be half as wonderful. Ⓐ